-Trump Organization Says It's Closing Its Modeling Agency
+Trump Organization Says It Is Closing Its Modeling Agency

 America

-Trump Organization Says It's Closing Its Modeling Agency
+Trump Organization Says It Is Closing Its Modeling Agency

 Today I had to do a hard thing parting ways with my agent at Trump Models.
 Corinne is a great agent and a close friend who has guided and supported me as I transitioned to becoming a working mom.
 That said, as a woman, a mother, an American and a human being, I cannot wake up Wednesday morning being the least bit related to the Trump brand; win or lose.
 I owe it to myself and to my children to proudly stand up for what I believe in and that is a world where Donald Trump has no voice for the future of our country. 🇺🇸🇺🇸🇺🇸🇺🇸🇺🇸🇺🇸🇺🇸🇺🇸🇺🇸🇺🇸🇺🇸🇺🇸 #RockTheVote #GodBlessTheUSA #ImWithHer